Please visit PublicVue to report aircraft noise.

-The Goals for the Santa Barbara Airport Noise Abatement Program are as follows:
+The Goals for the Santa Barbara Airport Noise Advisory Program are as follows:

 1988 - United Airlines introduces Stage III "quiet aircraft" to Santa Barbara.